Services for Individuals and Families

 End-of-Life Needs

-• Contacting loved ones
+• Notify loved ones and coordinate visits.

-• Assisting with funeral research or plans
+• Assist with funeral or memorial planning.

-• Touring cemeteries or other burial sites
+• Tour cemeteries or burial sites with you or your family.

-• Accompanying the family during a vigil
+• Accompany and support the family during a vigil.

 Thank you so much!
 You have been a gift to Dad (and to me as well) and I appreciate all you've done for us!